Sandwhich Harbour, Namibia, Illona, FAM 2018

 Prices Start from

-This family-friendly, self-drive suggestion, combines the best of Namibia’s dramatic landscapes with two fantastic wildlife reserves.
-Track big cats with experts, watch rhinos quench their thirst, admire millennia-old rock carvings, cruise beside bottlenose dolphins and walk across vast dune-dominated landscapes.
+This family self-drive adventure, combines the best of Namibia’s dramatic landscapes with two fantastic wildlife reserves.

 Key Highlights of this Itinerary